imgag/megSAP/doc/dna_tumor-normal_pair.md

 **RNA annotation (`an_rna`):**
 If you have data from the [RNA pipeline](rna_expression.md), this data can be annotated in the `an_rna` step.
 This will annotate read depth, allele frequency and TPM from the RNA sample to each variant contained in the GSvar file.
 Provide the bam file using the parameter `-t_rna_bam` and the RNA sample name using the parameter `-rna_id`.
 This step also annotates reference gene expression from The Human Protein Atlas.
 Therefore, you have to specify a reference tissue type.
 It can be passed via the parameter `-rna_ref_tissue`.

-**CGI annotation (`ci`):**
-This step will send the SNVs and CNVs from `somatic.GSvar` and `somatic_clincnv.tsv` to CancerGenomeInterpreter.org.
-The results will be downloaded into the out folder and annotated to both files.
-Provide a tumor type using the parameter `-cancer_type` for more accurate results, acronyms can be found on CancerGenomeInterpreter.org.

 [back to the start page](../README.md)